Obesity Discrimination and Gastric Bypass Surgery

 The ideal solution is obvious: weight loss treatment.

-Finding the medically supervised weight loss treatment program composed of right diet and exercise is the most appropriate first step.
+Finding the medically supervised weight loss treatment program composed of the right diet and exercise is the most appropriate first step.

 Research has shown diet and exercise programs supervised by a medical professional to be much more effective than doing it alone.

-If your body mass index over 35 which means that you are morbidly obese and attempts at sufficient weight loss, even under a medically supervised program, have yielded no results, you may be a candidate for weight loss surgery or laparoscopic gastric bypass surgery.
+If your body mass index is over 35 which means that you are morbidly obese and attempts at sufficient weight loss, even under a medically supervised program, have yielded no results, you may be a candidate for weight loss surgery or laparoscopic gastric bypass surgery.

 It has been proved time and again that bariatric surgery results in sustained weight loss in morbidly obese people.
 In other words, Bariatric surgery may improve occupational outcomes in morbidly obese individuals by reducing levels of unemployment and absenteeism.
 The evidence regarding this is limited and studies are needed before any conclusions could be drawn on this aspect.
-Similarly there could also be economic, social and psychological benefits of bariatric surgery which might help in improving relationships among individuals after weight loss.
+Similarly, there could also be economic, social, and psychological benefits of bariatric surgery which might help in improving relationships among individuals after weight loss.

-Similarly the research suggests that an obese child, especially an obese girl, is more likely to succeed in schools where obesity is more common.
+Similarly, the research suggests that an obese child, especially an obese girl, is more likely to succeed in schools where obesity is more common.

 First and foremost: weight loss treatment